 What will you do?

-The strategy above works only if they open their emails.
+The strategy above works only if the subscribers with abandoned carts open their emails.

 If your email goes to spam, promo folder, or they do not open it, you can as well offer them free products, and they will not use your offer.